Standout feature: Chic interior and a great wine list

 1016 8 St. S.W., 403-262-8480, bonterra.ca

-This ranch house in Fish Creek Provincial Park has plenty of room for sitdown or standup parties, a bridal suite on the second story, and it is surrounded by lush grouds.
+The Bow Valley Ranche Restaurant (BVRR) in Fish Creek Provincial Park has plenty of room for sit down or standup parties, a bridal suite on the second story and is surrounded by lush grounds.
 BVRR also has the Meadow Muse Pavillion nearby, which is a tent with hardwood floors and retractable walls to make it an outdoor wedding with a little shelter.
 It’s all operated by Great Events Catering.

 This hall can fit up to 115 inside when tables are included.
 It’s a blank canvas to decorate as you wish.
 What makes this centre stand out is the partially covered patio and courtyard that overlooks the downtown skyline.